bridge-core/bridge-core.github.io/content/docs/plugin-docs/json/themes.md

 ## General

-Themes change how bridge. looks.
-You are able to change all user interface elements and the syntax highlighter.
+Themes change how bridge. looks in a variety of ways.
+This includes changing both light mode and dark mode, CSS colors, syntax highlighter and many other parts of bridge.'s UI.

 ## Plugin Integration